KeLLs-Link/prometheus/README.md

 ***`these things that prometheus monitors are called targets.`***

 Each targets has units of monitoring.
-For a linux server target, it could be a;
+For a linux server (monitoring at infrastructure level) target, could be;
 - current CPU status
 - Its memory usage
 - disk space usage.
+- network

-For an application, these targets could be;
+For an application (monitoring at application level), these targets could be;
 - number of exceptions
 - number of requests.
 - request count